I just worked with a future Tony® Award winner.

 Long story short, after that, I did go on to originate a principal role in a Broadway show.
 I received a BroadwayWorld Nomination for Best Actress, and I’ve done a good handful of Broadway shows and major national tours since then.

-No, I haven’t won a Tony® Award… YET… but I’m approaching my career with the intent of doing the quality work of a Tony Award winner would do.
+No, I haven’t won a Tony® Award… YET… but I’m approaching my career with the intent of doing the quality of work that a Tony Award winner would do.
 That makes all the difference!

 Here are six ways to keep your Tony® dreams or ANY dream alive: